jirkapok/GasPlanner/doc/missingTests.md

   * Loads and saves stressRmv and rmv
   * Loads default stressRmv, if not present in URL
 * ProfileEvents: Generates correct events based on maxDensity
-* NormalizationService: rounds values to correct range of settings when switching units
-  * What are the values to test?
 * PlannerService:
   * MaxGasDensity is used when calling task
   * Consumption task uses tanks reserve